starbeamjs/starbeam/packages/react/react/README.md

 ## Public hooks

 - `useReactive(compute, bridge?)`: read Starbeam reactive values during React render.
-- `useResource(resource, bridge?)`: create a Starbeam resource with React lifecycle.
+- `useResource(blueprint, bridge?)`: create a Starbeam resource with React lifecycle.
 - `useElementResource(build, bridge?)`: attach an element-backed resource to a React ref.
-- `useService(resource)`: resolve an app-scoped Starbeam service.
+- `useService(blueprint)`: resolve an app-scoped Starbeam service.
 - `useSetup(setup)`: low-level setup hook for adapter/resource integration.
 - `useProp(variable, description?)`: store a React prop in a Starbeam cell.

-Use the optional `bridge` argument when the callback captures React-owned values such as props, state, or route params.
+Use the optional `bridge` argument when the callback captures non-reactive values that can change across renders, such as props, state, route params, or a `useElementResource()` result.
 Starbeam reactive values do not need to be listed in `bridge`; Starbeam tracks them directly.

+`bridge` is a non-empty tuple.
+If there is nothing to bridge, omit the argument instead of passing `[]`.

 ## Element resources